RedwoodJS wants you to be able build and deploy secure applications and takes the topic of security seriously.

 GraphQL is a fundamental part of Redwood.
 For details on how Redwood uses GraphQL and handles important security considerations, please see the GraphQL Security section and the Secure Services section.

-The RedwoodJS GraphQL handler sets reasonable defaults to prevent deep, cyclical nested queries that attackers often use to exploit systems.
+The RedwoodJS GraphQL handler sets reasonable defaults to prevent abusive queries that attackers often use to exploit systems.

 Disable Introspection and Playground